How to Start a Resume (4+ Examples)

 So how do you write yours?
 When thinking about writing your resume statement, think about your prior work achievements.
 They don’t have to be from the same position.
 Just think back to your highest achievements.
 And then some things that make you unique, special, or highly qualified for the position you’re applying for.

-If you don’t know what’s required out of the job, pull open the job description, it will usually contain some insights that you can use to compare against the ideas you’re generating for your own resume summary.
+And if you don’t know what’s required out of a job.
+Then pull open the job description.
+It will usually contain some insights that you can use to compare against the ideas you’re generating for your own resume summary.

-From here you should have a good idea of what to write.
-Remember, keep your resume statement to a single paragraph.
+From here, you should have a good idea of what to write.
+Remember, keep your resume statement in a single paragraph.
 You don’t want it to distract from the rest of your resume.

 Is a Resume Summary and Objective the Same?

-Try to find a balance between both a resume summary and resume objective in order to find the perfect statement.
+Try to find a balance between a resume summary and resume objective to find the perfect statement.